mdugot/Cryptography/README.md

 $> ./build/crypto des -k FEEDBEEF -v CAFEFACE -i /tmp/msg | ./build/crypto des -d  -k FEEDBEE7 -v CAFEFACE
 q7<Gj&,7T CB>=|...
 ```

+## DES-ECB

+Same than DES.

+# DES-CBC

+Variation of the DES  algorithm where each block processed by the cypher is dependant of the all message.
+Same usage than DES.